Lav15/lavjain.github.io/index.md

 ---

-<small>*This portfolio reflects individual contributor delivery, alongside support for 100+ additional initiatives across 28 enterprise customers as part of broader team engagements.*</small>
+<small>*This portfolio reflects individual contributor delivery.
+Besides these I have supported over 100+ additional initiatives across 28 enterprise customers as part of broader team engagements.*</small>

 ---